oriolclosa/font2images/README.md

-# font2images
+# Font to images

-Creates images for specific characters from a font
+Creates images for specific characters from a font.